terminal-labs/rambo/docs/cli.md

 Create project takes an arguement for the name to give to the project it creates.
 It will create a directory in the CWD for this project.
 Upon creation, this project directory will contain a `rambo.conf` file, an `auth` directory, and a `saltstack` directory.

-- `rambo.conf` is the config file that is required to be present in your project to run `rambo up`, and is described [later in this document](#ramboconf).
+- `rambo.conf` is the config file that is required to be present in your project to run `rambo up`, and is described [later in conf.md](conf.md).
 - `auth` contains some sample scripts that will aid in setting up keys / tokens for the cloud providers.
 It is not required.
 How to use that is described in the cloud provider specific documentation.
 - `saltstack` is a basic set of SaltStack configuration code that Rambo offers.
 [It can be modified for custom configuration.](customizing.md)